wez/wezterm/docs/config/files.md

 `wezterm` will look for a [lua](https://www.lua.org/manual/5.3/manual.html) configuration file using the logic shown below.

+!!! tip
-The recommendation is to place your configuration file at `$HOME/.wezterm.lua` to get started.
+    The recommendation is to place your configuration file at `$HOME/.wezterm.lua` (`%HOME%/.wezterm.lua` on Windows) to get started.

 More complex configurations that need to span multiple files can be placed in `$XDG_CONFIG_HOME/wezterm/wezterm.lua` (for X11/Wayland) or